lowRISC/opentitan/sw/device/mask_rom/boot.md

   // - initilized flash_ctrl DIF (for accessing flash info page)
   // Returns:
   // - boot policy struct
-  //   Open Qs: What boot policies do we allow?
+  //   **Open Q:** What boot policies do we allow?
   //   - Active ROM_EXT selector (there are only two ROM_EXT slots) (2.b, 2.c.i)
   //   - What to do if digest doesn't match (2.c.ii)
   //   - What to do if signature doesn't verify (2.c.iii)
   //   - What to do if system measurements are not right (2.c.iv)
-  //   - What to do if final jump does not succeed  (2.c.vi)

   // 1.
 Uses dif_flash_ctrl to issue read of boot info page.
-  // 2. pull this into a struct to return.
+  // 2.
+Pull this into a struct to return.
 }
 ```